microsoft/vscode-docs/docs/editor/codebasics.md

 After opening a folder in VS Code, the contents of the folder are shown in the Explorer.
 You can do many things from here:

-* create, delete, and rename files and folders
+* Create, delete, and rename files and folders.
-* move files and folders with drag and drop
+* Move files and folders with drag and drop.
-* use the context menu to explore all options
+* Use the context menu to explore all options.

->**Tip:** You can drag and drop files into the Explorer from outside VS Code to copy them
+>**Tip:** You can drag and drop files into the Explorer from outside VS Code to copy them.

 ![Explorer Menu](images/codebasics/explorer_menu.png)